applicaster/developer.applicaster.com/book/player/iOS.md

 2. Player analytics plugins

 Player analytics events are a list of events every player should implement as fully as possible.
-For more info about player analytics events [Click Here](/player/player-analytics.md).
+For more info about Player Analytics Events, [Click Here](/player/player-analytics.md).

 ### Player Analytics Plugins